bug400/capasm/README.md

 Create ROM image files
 ----------------------

-The *caprom* tool converts an assembled binary file to a ROM image file with the required primary and secondary checksums.
-The size of the ROM image file can be specified.
+The *caprom* tool converts an assembled binary file to a ROM image.
+An appropriate ROM header must be present in the assembled binary file.
+The size of the ROM image file must be specified. *caprom* fills up the assembled binary file to the size of the ROM image and creates the appropriate checksum(s).
+This is supported for HP-83/85, HP-87 and HP-75 ROM image files.
+The ROM type is autodetected from the ROM header in the assembled binary file.

 Use *caprom -h* for a description of parameters.

 Known Issues